Prancing Pony Farm Maremma Sheepdogs and Mini Dairy Goats

 Here at Prancing Pony Farm we began breeding Maremmas to fill our own need for reliable, safe Livestock Guardian Dogs.
 We heard from the beginning that "Maremmas don't make good pets" so we dutifully but gently turned down anyone who inquired about buying one of our puppies as a companion dog.
 Over time we became passionate about this idea, even though it only seemed to be true in the United States.
 In every other country that Maremmas exist, including their native country of Italy, Maremmas are commonly and successfully kept as pets.
 But not in America!

-What we came to realize over time, is that Maremmas actually are kept successfully as pets in America, the same as many other "tricky" breeds.
-(Herding breeds being some of the trickiest, but kept as pets by the same people who are adamantly opposed to LGD's as pets.)
+What we came to realize over time, is that Maremmas actually are kept successfully as pets in America, the same as many other working breeds.
+(Herding breeds are some of the most challenging companion dogs, but are kept as pets by the same people who are adamantly opposed to LGD's as pets.)
 There's nothing magical and exotic about Maremmas.
 Sure, there are great differences between a Maremma and a boxer, but there are a whole lot of dogs in rescue situations because the breed was not well suited to the family.
-What matters more when choosing a breed is that the potential owner does a thorough job of researching the breed, has a great understanding of the dogs and how they are wired, is committed to working WITH the dog's innate temperament instead of against it, AND that they have outstanding breeder support, just like LGD owners need.
+What matters more when choosing a breed is that the potential owner does a thorough job of researching the breed, has a great understanding of the dogs and how they are wired, is committed to working with the dog's innate temperament instead of against it, and that they have outstanding breeder support, just like LGD owners need.

 Eventually we got a little braver.
 We made an exception here and there and sold an occasional puppy to a pet home.
 We waited to see if there would be problems.
 There never were.
 These dogs thrived beyond our wildest expectations.
 Their owners did as good a job with their pups as any working dog owner.
 One of these dogs even became a certified therapy dog at 15 months old.
 And she is the first dog of any kind that her owners had ever owned!
 So much for the idea that Maremmas aren't for beginners.
 All of these dogs and their owners made us very proud.
 And we realized that knowing that our pups are in loving homes is more important than whether they are guarding livestock or humans.

-Now we are absolutely NOT saying that Maremmas are for everyone.
+Now we are NOT saying that Maremmas are for everyone.
 There are good reasons to own a companion Maremma and there are bad reasons.
-But the same can be said of working Maremmas.
+But the same can be said of working Maremmas or a lot of other breeds of dog.
 And after seeing a few of our working dogs lose their homes because their owners sold their farms and chose not to keep them, or because the neighbors complained about barking, we decided that focusing on finding the BEST homes for our puppies was all that mattered, regardless of what role that puppy would play.

-So if you are curious about Maremmas and are wondering if they might be the breed for you we invite you to fill out our Maremma Questionairre.
+So if you are curious about Maremmas and are wondering if they might be the breed for you we invite you to fill out our Maremma Contact Form.
 We will have an open and honest discussion with you and help you decide if a Prancing Pony Maremma is right for your family and lifestyle.
 If the answer turns out to be no then at least you will understand why, instead of being arbitrarily turned down simply because you don't own farm animals.
-But if the answer is yes, then you will become the proud owner of one of our wonderful Maremma puppies, and will receive the same lifetime breeder support that all of our puppy families receive.
+But if the answer is yes, then you will become the proud owner of one of our wonderful Maremma puppies, and will receive the same lifetime breeder support that all of our puppy families receive, from a breeder that understands how Maremmas fit into either role.

 Reserve Your Maremma!